survivejs/react-book/manuscript/getting_started/02_implementing_notes.md

 As of the time of writing the function based component definition doesn't support the concept of state.
 The problem is that these components don't have a backing instance.
 It is something in which you would attach state.
 We might see a way to solve this through functions only in the future but for now we have to use a heavier duty alternative.

 In addition to functions, you can create React components through `React.createClass` or a class based component definition.
-We'll opt for the latter in this book.
-Function based components are a great default, though.
-The added benefit is that they allow a series of optimizations.
+In this book we'll use function based components whenever possible.
+If there's a good reason why those can't work, then we'll use class based definition instead.

 In order to convert our `App` to a class based component, adjust it as follows to push the state within: